Skip to content

 Farm to CACFP activities can increase children’s willingness to try new foods and help them become familiar with local foods they will see in school.
 Farm to CACFP can increase connectedness and support a sense of purpose and activity in adults.
 Farm to CACFP creates a reliable outlet for producers and the smaller purchasing volumes for child and adult care settings are a good fit for local farmers.

-For more information on local procurement, please refer to our blog posts on Geographic Preference Expansion Related to the Final Rule and Geographic Preference Option Q&A.
+For more information on local procurement, please refer to our blog posts on Geographic Preference Expansion Related to the Final Rule and Geographic Preference Option Q&A. To find local vendors in your area, visit the Local Food Directories.

 Below you can find resources that can encourage excitement about gardening fruits and vegetables.